Skip to main content

 • AWS Secret access key

-8. Once the credentials are validated, the Add IAM Policies toggle displays.
+6. Once the credentials are validated, the Add IAM Policies toggle is displayed.
 Toggle Add IAM Policies on.

-9. Use the drop-down Menu, which lists available IAM policies in your AWS account, to select any desired IAM policies you want to assign to Palette IAM role or IAM user.
+7. Use the drop-down Menu, which lists available IAM policies in your AWS account, to select any desired IAM policies you want to assign to the Palette IAM role or IAM user.

 Validate